 The Director of the LCLC is Jacqueline Heckman, who teaches in the English Department.
-The Founding Director is Allen J. Frantzen, Professor of English.
+The Founding Director is Allen J. Frantzen, Professor Emeritus of English.

-The Loyola Community Literacy Center is funded by the College of Arts and Sciences, the Department of English, and the Paul Glassco Fund.
+The Loyola Community Literacy Center is funded by the College of Arts and Sciences, the Department of English, and the Paul Glassco Endowment Fund.
 In addition, the Center has received support from the Graduate School.
-The main expenses of the LCLC are staff salaries for the managers and lead tutors and supplies (including readers, dictionaries, and other texts for learners).
+The main expenses of the LCLC are staff salaries for the managers and lead tutors and supplies (including readers, dictionaries, and other texts and materials for learners).